itssamuelrowe/binarystars/content/variables-values-and-data-types/declaring-variables.md

 ```

 The region in which your variable exists is known as *scope*.
 You will learn
-more about scopes later in the course.
+more about scopes later in the book.

 The place where you declare a local variable is important.
 You must declare
 a variable before you use it.